Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues are perfectly crafted for effective misdirection.
-- #1 'This species is primarily found in jungles and forests across a different continent, often with smaller ears' clearly and accurately describes the Asian Elephant, which is one of the choices.
-- #2 'A prehistoric giant, now extinct, recognized by its long, shaggy coat and massive curved tusks from icy eras' unambiguously points to the Woolly Mammoth, another choice.
-Both clues serve their purpose impeccably by directly leading the player away from the correct answer and towards the incorrect options.
+Both fake clues are outstanding in their misdirection.
+Clue #1 ('keratinous horns on their snouts') unequivocally points to the Rhinoceros.
+Clue #2 ('Spending much of their day submerged in water, they emerge at night to graze') clearly describes the Hippopotamus.
+They effectively and distinctly direct attention away from the correct answer and towards the other choices.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices